2417735/Study_Cafe/README.md

             // Initialize Lucide icons
             lucide.createIcons();

-            // The fetchGrade() call on load is now commented out/removed because the "Check Grades" button
-            // now directly links to the Google Apps Script URL.
-            // fetchGrade();
+            // Re-enabling the grade fetch on page load for a better user experience fetchGrade();
         });
     </script>
 </body>